bsgbryan/instrumentor/README.md

 What is an instrument?
 ======================

-An instrument is module defines some behavior around promise events and returns a promise.
+An instrument is module defines some behavior around promise events. instruments for not need to return a promise - they simply need to understand how to handle promise events (`resolve`, `reject`, and `update`) as well as the `request` event. `request` is the event that kicks off a module's invokation.